fhardison/sidgwick-writer/src/sidgwick.md

 - retire, ὑποχωρέω (a. -εχώρησα).
 - against, κατά, g.

 And again the master sent the slave to the same friend, bidding him carry the bag as before, having twenty apples in a letter.
 And everything occurred (ἐγένετο) as before.
 For, distressed with the heat of the sun, and having terrible thirst, he wished to eat the apples.
 But fearing the letter, as knowing how-many apples there were (are), first he hid it under a great stone, and having retired far from thence, he again took out two apples and ate them up.
-And having done this, he went back again to the stone, and having taken up the letter, put it into the bag, being pleased with his skill, and saying, 'O most hateful writing, now indeed I have^[§ 56.] splendidly deceived you, having before told (agrees with 'you ) everything against me.'
+And having done this, he went back again to the stone, and having taken up the letter, put it into the bag, being pleased with his skill, and saying, 'O most hateful writing, now indeed I have^[§ 56.] splendidly deceived you, having before told (agrees with 'you' ) everything against me.'